github/gh-gei/CONTRIBUTING.md

  dotnet test --filter AdoApiTests
  ```

 2. Run a specific spec-`GetUserId_Should_Return_UserId` in `src/OctoshiftCLI.Tests/Octoshift/Services/AdoApiTests`.
-Navigate to `src/octoshiftcli.tests` and then execute the following command:
+Navigate to `src` or `src/octoshiftcli.tests` and then execute the following command:
 ```
 dotnet test --filter AdoApiTests.GetUserId_Should_Return_UserId
 ```